-Someone called me up from my bank.
+Someone called claiming to be from my bank.
 They started the call by asking to speak to me by name.
-They then asked for my birth date – which I gave, then they asked for my security date.
-Only then, I realise that I had started to give out personal information without thinking about it.
-I halted.
+They then asked for my birth date – which I gave, and then they asked for my security date.
+Only then did I realise that I had started to give out personal information without thinking about it, so I halted.

-I asked what they could provide me so that I knew they were actually from my bank.
+I asked what they could provide me to know they were actually from my bank.
 They told me:

 All I can give you is my name.”Call agent